applibgroup/MayI-Java/README.md

 ​
 ## Future work
 In our version, the flow directly goes to the onRationale() for the first time, while it should ask the user permission through a system dialog prompt.
-This is due to the absence of an architecture where we can assert if we need to show a rationale before askign for an user permisssion.
-Once we have this platform supportt, we can add the feature of asking permission for the first time without showing rationale.
+This is due to the absence of platform support that we can find if we need to show a rationale before asking for an user permisssion.
+Once we have this platform support, we can add the feature of asking permission for the first time without showing rationale.

 ## License
 [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg?style=flat-square)](https://www.apache.org/licenses/LICENSE-2.0.html)